Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Equations and parameters for TDGL simulations

+In the two surface defect models (Sec. \ref{sec:GBModel}, Sec. \ref{sec:GBHeight} and Sec. \ref{sec:TwoGBmodel}), the superconducting samples contain Nb and the low-$T_c$ impurity phase, and thus are inhomogeneous.
+Equations \ref{eq:FirstTDGL} and \ref{eq:SecondTDGL} are applied to both the Nb region and the low-$T_c$ impurity phase region, and the inhomogeneity is incorporated via the spatial variation of the five material-specific parameters $T_c$, $\alpha$, $\beta$, $\gamma$ and $\sigma$.
+In practice, the values of $\alpha$ and $\beta$ are obtained for a given choice of $\lambda$ and $B_c$ through Eqs. \ref{eq:LambdaFormula} and \ref{eq:BcFormula}.

-Material parameters (penetration depth $\lambda$, Ginzburg-Landau parameter $\kappa$, etc.) of Nb films vary from one sample to sample.
-For the Nb part in the TDGL simulations, we adopt the material parameters of bulk Nb instead of Nb films for simplicity.
+Material parameters (penetration depth $\lambda$, Ginzburg-Landau parameter $\kappa$, etc.) of Nb films vary from one sample to another.
+For the Nb part in the TDGL simulations, we adopt the material parameters of bulk Nb as shown in the first row of Table 1 of Ref \cite{valente2016superconducting} for simplicity.

-The choice of the material parameters of the low-$T_c$ impurity in the two surface defect models is based on the following considerations.
-For simplicity, the Ginzburg-Landau parameter of the low-$T_c$ impurity is taken to be the same as that of bulk Nb ($\kappa ^{impurity} = \kappa ^{Nb} = 1.1$).
-In experiments, typically the measured $P_{3f}(T)$ is strong at low temperatures (surface defects) and is weak around 9 K. To simulate such a feature, a mechanism that suppresses $P_{3f}(T)$ at high temperatures is required.

-One possible mechanism is that superconductivity near the sample surface, including both the impurity region and the Nb region, is suppressed significantly when the low-$T_c$ impurity is above its transition temperature ($T_{c}^{impurity} = 4 K$), namely when $T>4$ K. As the temperature increases significantly above $T_{c}^{impurity}$ (around 9 K, for example), superconductivity is weak (and thus all of the responses related to the strength of superconductivity are weak, including $P_{3f}$) even in the Nb region, due to the proximity effect.
-The question is, what kind of material parameters should be assigned to the low-$T_c$ impurity to achieve this feature at high temperatures?